 When it comes to gathering feedback from website visitors, I’m quite impressed with the many different ways companies and website owners deal with the matter.
-We have to constantly come up with new ideas and ways on how to get in touch with our website visitors, especially since lengthy feedback forms do not drive conversions and qualitative feedback.
+We have to constantly come up with new ideas and ways how to get in touch with our website visitors, especially since lengthy feedback forms do not drive conversions and qualitative feedback.
 This is why I’m going to show you some of the most creative ways to gather feedback from your website visitors.

 OK, this might be an obvious one, but it’s a truly important one as well.
 Try to be as open as possible when it comes to feedback channels.
 There’s not one right channel, but there are probably a couple of them.

 If your website visitors prefer Twitter.
-Great, be on twitter and make sure they can find you there.
+Great, be on Twitter and make sure they can find you there.

-2. Funny feedback forms
+2. Funny Forms

 So you probably consider yourself a serious businessman or businesswoman, and you probably have never thought about making your feedback forms a bit funnier, right?

 Well, why not?
 Funny feedback forms will definitely catch the eye of your website visitors.
-We’ve experimented quite a bit with different feedback forms and ways on how to interact with our website visitors.
+We’ve experimented quite a bit with different feedback forms and ways about how to interact with our website visitors.

-3. Asking the right questions.
+3. Asking the Right Questions